tomeshnet/mesh-orange/README.md

 this needs to be done for both the Debian environment and the specific board environment, which is why there are two lines.

-Next, the image is built.
+The last command builds the image.
 Once the disk image is completed, it will placed in the `output` dir.

 Using the image
 ---------------

-Once the image is built, and you have the disk image file from above. use "dd" (or similar) to write the image to the raw sdcard.
+Once the image is built, and you have the disk image file from above, write the image to the raw sdcard with a tool like [Etcher](https://etcher.io), or use `dd`:

     lsblk -d -o NAME,SIZE,LABEL
-    echo sudo dd if=output/$IMAGE of=$DISK
+    echo "Verify and run: sudo dd if=output/$IMAGE of=$DISK"

-Warning: don't overwrite the wrong disk!
+`Warning`: Don't overwrite the wrong disk!

 Booting and using the system
 ----------------------------